oscc-ip/archinfo/doc/datasheet.md

     * `2'b10`: EP (epiboly)
     * `2'b11`: TEST (prototype test)
 * VENDOR: asic vendor encoding, the encoding table is currently not publicly open available
-* PROCESS: the process of tape out by using four bits BCD code, for example, the `0130` means the 130nm process
+* PROCESS: the process of tape out by using 4-bit BCD code, for example, the `0130` means the 130nm process
 * CUST: user customized information

 #### ID High Reigster